vsevolodkleshchenko/MDcourse/lectures/lecture1/lecture1.md

 - System volume $V$
 - Hamiltonian $H(q, p)$

-This system with dimension $6 N-3$ evolves according to its own laws of motion, which define the trajectory in phase space
+This system with dimension $6 N-3$ ($-3$ is because we are not interested in motion of the center-of-mass) evolves according to its own laws of motion, which define the trajectory in phase space

 $$
 \dot q_{\alpha} = \frac{\partial H}{\partial p_{\alpha}} \quad